dotCMS/com.dotcms.ai.v2/README.md

 ## Overview

 The OpenAI Vision and Translation Plugin is designed to use OpenAI's newer models to automatically tag images, add alt text descriptions and translate content in your DotCMS instance.
-This plugin leverages OpenAI's vision and json_formation capabilities to enhance the localization, accessibility and searchability of your content.
+This plugin leverages OpenAI's vision and json_format capabilities to enhance the localization, accessibility and searchability of your content.

 ## Features